realpython/python-basics-exercises/Course materials/oop/oop_comp_check.md

 8. What's a method?
 9. What's the purpose of `self`?
 10. What's the purpose of the `__init__` method?
-11. Describe how inheritence helps prevent code duplication.
+11. Describe how inheritance helps prevent code duplication.
 12. Can child classes override properties of their parents?

 ## Answers